jeffcarp/x64js/README.md

 - [x] Implement labels (could be improved)
 - [ ] Implement `db` and `dd` pseudo-instructions (from nasm)
 - [ ] Implement `section .text` with `global` keyword
-//- [ ] Change cpu.instructionPointer to `eip` - containing "the address of the next instruction to be executed if no branching is done" --- these might be two different and necessary concepts
+- [x] Change cpu.instructionPointer to `eip` - containing "the address of the next instruction to be executed if no branching is done"

 ## Run tests